In a NutshellDue to the COVID-19 pandemic, Utah has extended its filing and payment deadline for 2019 income taxes to

 How can I file a Utah state tax return?

 The easiest and fastest way to file your Utah state tax is to do it electronically.
 The Utah State Tax Commission hosts a website — TAP (Taxpayer’s Access Point) — where you can file your return and make any payments online.
 If you earn $66,000 or less, you can prepare and file your Utah state tax return for free through the Utah Tax Help portal.
 And if you make less than $56,000, you may also qualify for free online or in-person tax preparation assistance.

-You can also e-file your federal and Utah state tax returns via free Credit Karma Tax®, which is among software providers listed on the state commission site.
-If you use another vendor, check for any fees and other charges.
+You can also e-file your federal and Utah state tax returns via software providers listed on the state commission site.
+Check for any fees and other charges.

 If you prefer the comfortable feel of pen and paper, you can file your tax return by mail.
 You’ll need to download and print Form TC-40 and other tax forms.
 Alternatively, to request paper copies to be mailed to you, email the Utah State Tax Commission at email@example.com or call 1-801-297-6700 (within the Salt Lake City area) or 1-800-662-4335 ext.
 6700 (from anywhere else).